 Acclaimed film critic Roger Ebert said: “It is a little sad, a little scary, a little surprising and a little informative, just like life itself.
 It depends on a situation instead of a plot, and suggests that the wonder of life and the resources of imagination supply all the adventure you need.”

 Totoro has also become the official logo of Studio Ghibli.

 5) Laputa: Castle in the Sky (天空の城ラピュタ) - 1986

 A young boy stumbles into a mysterious girl who floats down from the sky.
 The girl, Sheeta, is being chased by pirates, the army and government secret agents.
 In saving her life, they begin a high flying adventure, all the while trying to unlock Sheeta's connection to a floating castle of a lost civilisation.

-Although Nausicaä of the Valley of the Wind is often thought to be the first Studio Ghibli film, it’s director Hayao Miyazaki didn’t create the studio until after its completion, therefore this is the studio’s first film.
+Although Nausicaä of the Valley of the Wind is often thought to be the first Studio Ghibli film, its director Hayao Miyazaki didn’t create the studio until after its completion, therefore this is the studio’s first official film.

-It is also considered a milestone in the steampunk genre, with The Steampunk Bible calling it "one of the first modern steampunk classics."
+It is also considered a milestone in the steampunk genre, and has been called "one of the first modern steampunk classics."

 4) Grave of the Fireflies (火垂るの墓) - 1988

 Set in the city of Kobe, Japan, the film tells the story of two siblings, Seita and Setsuko, and their desperate struggle to survive during the final months of the Second World War.